agpavlik/React-Hooks-Notes/README.md

 ## 🔥 useContext <a name="2"></a>

 `useContext` allows to access and consume context data within a React component.
-To fully understand useContext, it's essential to grasp the concept of context in React and how it can be used to efficiently pass data down the component tree.
-Context in React is a mechanism that provides a way to share data, like themes, authentication, or other application-wide settings, between components without explicitly passing the data through every level of the component tree.
+To fully understand useContext, it's essential to grasp the concept of context in React and how it can be used to efficiently pass data down the component tree. `Context` in React is a mechanism that provides a way to share data, like themes, authentication, or other application-wide settings, between components without explicitly passing the data through every level of the component tree.
 It's particularly useful for managing state and making data accessible to multiple components that are not directly connected in the component hierarchy.

-Anatomy of useContext:
+#### Anatomy of useContext:

 useContext is a hook that's used to access the context within a functional component.
 It takes a context object as an argument and returns the current context value for that context.
 Here's how it works:

-- Creating a Context: To use useContext, you first need to create a context using the createContext function.
+- `Creating a Context`: To use useContext, you first need to create a context using the createContext function.
 This function takes an initial value as an argument and returns a context object.

 ```javascript
 const MyContext = React.createContext(initialValue);
 ```

-- Providing Context: The context data is typically provided at a higher level in the component tree using the Context.Provider component.
+- `Providing Context`: The context data is typically provided at a higher level in the component tree using the Context.Provider component.
 It sets the value that can be accessed by any child component that subscribes to this context.

 ```javascript
 <MyContext.Provider value={contextValue}>